 Managed marketplaces usually command higher take rates than simple matching platforms.
 B2B models with massive deal sizes often post lower percentage rates.
 Always consider the business model and service level before you compare numbers.

-Include payment costs in your planning
+Include payment processing in unit economics

 Payment fees subtract points from your take rate.
 Calculate these costs into your net take rate and contribution margin.
 This habit keeps your unit economics accurate and helps you plan with confidence.